You Are Not Indecisive — You Are Misusing Your Decision Muscle

 “Michael, as I hear you describe yourself as 'indecisive' and struggling to say 'No', 'Not now' or 'Not me, but here’s who can', what strikes me is this: you ARE making decisions.

 You’re making decisions not to feel bad.
 You’re making decisions to do what feels good, rather than what you need to do in your role.
-But you ARE making decisions”.
+But you ARE making decisions.”

 “I AM making decisions...” — he says slowly as he continues trying this concept on.

-He shifts.
-He is viscerally affected.
-He is empowered.
-He is going from disempowering himself the whole session and many months, perhaps years, prior ('I am unable, I am not decisive') to 'I HAVE been deciding the whole time'.
 I smile as I watch it land, almost seeing it take root.
 When Michael looks at me again, experiencing himself from this perspective, I dare say he looks transformed.
 I decide to strengthen it, and say:

-Read more from the Self-Talk series
+Read more from the Self-Talk seriesAbout the author

 Anton Zemlyanoy is an executive coach who helps leaders navigate change with clarity and self-trust, turning self-talk into a leadership strength.